top of page

 RESEARCH

 At the heart of Spacious’ practice is our ongoing research.
-We critically rethink the role of the architect in building climate just futures by promoting inderdependent, embodied-enactive and post-Western perspectives in architectural theory and practice.
+We critically rethink the role of the spatial designer in building climate just futures by advancing embodied-enactive and post-Western perspectives in theory and practice.

 This creative approach to scholarship generates peer-reviewed publications as well as non-traditional research outputs such as performances, visual essays and exhibitions.